wpzoom/WPZOOM-Elementor-Addons/readme.txt

 = Features =

-* Beautiful pre-designed templates
+* Beautiful pre-designed templates for professionals
-* Possibility to extend the templates for specific WordPress Theme
+* Possibility to extend the templates for specific WordPress Themes
 * Advanced Elementor widgets with multiple options and settings
+* Unique layouts for **video & photo professionals**

 == Included modules: ==